2020–2021 Belarusian protests: Support for victims

 On 14 August 2020, the Belarus Solidarity Foundation (BYSOL) was established.
 Its main aims are to support courtyard initiatives, emergency relocation, support for the families of political prisoners and helping those fired for political reasons.
 In 2020, BYSOL raised €2.9 million to support those fired for political reasons, striking factories, and people forced to relocate.

 Unregistered candidate Valery Tsepkalo created a non-profit organization "Belarus of the Future".
 The primary goal of the program was to support citizens of Belarus who suffered from political repression.
-Before the organization existed, people self-organized the funds with the same concept to support victims of oppression in Belarus, paying for received fines they received during the protests.
+Before the organization existed, people self-organized the funds with the intention to support victims of oppression in Belarus, using the funds to pay for fines received during the protests.

 Mikita Mikado, the CEO of PandaDoc, which has Belarusian roots, offered to support authorities (police officers, army and security forces) that want to retire, but cannot for financial reasons.
 The CEO was planning to resign based on the latest events.
 Mikado published a video and asked to contact him directly to get full support.

-Alexander Shneerson, the CEO of ISSoft, announced "The Belarusian society has invested a lot in the IT industry.
+Alexandre Schneerson, the CEO of ISSoft, announced "The Belarusian society has invested a lot in the IT industry.
 We are part of the people of Belarus and we believe that the time has come for IT specialists to support those who suffered during the peaceful protests."

 The Polish Prime Minister Mateusz Morawiecki announced on 14 August an €11 million fund to help protesters get visas and settle in Poland.
 Morawiecki stated that Poland would provide support for Belarusian independent media and non-governmental organisations, and scholarships would also be available to Belarusian students in Poland.
 Lithuania offered medical assistance to injured protesters.

 On 19 August, the EU promised €2 million to assist the victims of state violence and €1 million to support independent media as part of a €53 million package to support a peaceful transition.

 Mikhail Orda, chairman of the Federation of Trade Unions of Belarus, called for law officers to investigate every case of violence in a detailed and objective manner, adding that the trade unions were willing to provide legal assistance to all victims.